5jt/dyalog-cookbook/manuscript/02-Structure.md

 A> # Corrupted workspaces
 A>
 A> The _workspace_ (WS) is where the APL interpreter manages all code and all data in memory.
-The Dyalog tracer / debugger has extensive edit-and-continue capabilities; the downside is that these have been known to corrupt the workspace occasionally.
+The Dyalog tracer/debugger has extensive edit-and-continue capabilities; the downside is that these have been known to corrupt the workspace occasionally.
 A>
 A> The interpreter checks WS integrity every now and then; how often can be influenced by setting certain debug flags; see the "[Appendix 3 — aplcores and WS integrity](./52 Appendix 3 — aplcores and WS integrity.html)" for details.
 More details regarding aplcores are available in the appendix "Aplcores".